 As craft beer has emerged and grown, so has IPA!
 IPA has helped grow Craft Beer to what it is currently today.
 There are now many shapes and forms of IPA, but they all share bright aromatic hop aroma of Citrus, Tropical Fruit, and Pine.
 Hop flavor coats the tongue and these beers finish with an assertive, but balanced bitterness.

-In area where brewers are in pursuit of citrus and fruit flavors its only natural to add actual citrus or fruit to a hop forward beer in order to exemplify these flavors.
-We built this IPA with fruit and citrus forward hops and added grapefruit and tangelo zest to the beer to create our citrus IPA.
+In areas where brewers pursue citrus and other fruit flavors, it’s only natural to add actual citrus or fruit to a hop forward beer in order to exemplify these flavors.
+We built this IPA with fruit and citrus forward hops and added grapefruit and tangelo zest to the beer to create our own citrus IPA.
 The combination of the hops and the fresh citrus zest creates bright and refreshing flavors.

 Golden body with beaming white foam.
 Aromas of fresh citrus zest, tangerine, and grapefruit.
 Flavors of tangelo, melon, papaya, and ripe fruit.
 Finishes zesty, bright, and refreshing.